vitorlinhalis/vitorlinhalis.github.io/index.md

 ---
 layout: home
-title: Home
 ---

-# Welcome to Vitor Linhalis Portfolio

-This is my portfolio for 2025.
-Here you'll find information about my projects, skills, and professional experience.
+Welcome to my portfolio!
+I'm Vitor Linhalis, and this is where I showcase my projects, skills, and professional experience for 2025.

+## About Me

+Add your bio and professional background here.

+## Skills

+- List your technical skills
+- Programming languages
+- Tools and technologies

+## Featured Projects

+Your project showcases will appear here when you create posts in the `_posts` directory.